pypy/pypy/README.rst

 Welcome to PyPy!

-PyPy is an interperter that implements the Python programming language, based on the RPython compiler framework for dynamic language implementations.
+PyPy is an interpreter that implements the Python programming language, based on the RPython compiler framework for dynamic language implementations.

 The home page for the interpreter is: